peteroupc/peteroupc.github.io/random.md

 ## Introduction

-As I see it, there are two kinds of random-number generators (RNGs) needed by applications, namely--
+As I see it, there are two kinds of random number generators (RNGs) needed by applications, namely--

 - unpredictable random generators, and
 - statistically random generators.